JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

    BHT saturation

-When a branch instruction is detected, the BHT informs whether the PC address is in the BHT.
+When a branch instruction is pre-decoded by instr_scan module, the BHT informs whether the PC address is in the BHT.
 In this case, the BHT predicts whether the branch is taken and provides the corresponding target address.

 The BTB is never flushed.